Hand Arm Vibration Syndrome Compensation Claims

 How Much Can I Claim for Hand-Arm Vibration Syndrome?

-The amount of compensation you can claim will vary, depending on the extent of your condition and your personal circumstances.
-Your compensation may cover the suffering caused by the injury itself, as well as any loss of earnings and the cost of any specialist medical treatments.
+The amount of compensation you can get in a HAVS claim will vary, depending on the extent of your condition and your personal circumstances.
+Your compensation may cover the suffering caused by the HAVS injury itself, as well as any loss of earnings and the cost of any specialist medical treatments.

 What is important is that The Compensation Experts help thousands of people receive the compensation they deserve.
 We also work on a ‘no win, no fee’ basis (*Conditions may apply.
 Please see details at the bottom of the page).